auth0/docs/articles/product-lifecycle/migration/clickjacking-protection.md

 ---
-title: Migration Guide: Enabling Clickjacking Protection for Universal Login
-description: Auth0 is adding a way to prevent the Universal Login pages to be embedded in an iframe.
+description: Learn how to enable clickjacking protection to prevent the Universal Login pages from being embedded in an iframe.
 toc: true
 topics:
   - universal-login